kyma-incubator/compass/docs/kyma-environment-broker/03-03-add-provisioning-step.md

 You can configure Runtime provisioning process by providing additional input objects in the form of overrides.
 For example, you may want to provide tokens/credentials/URLs to integrate Kyma Runtime with external systems.

 The operation of provisioning a Runtime consists of several steps.
 Each step is represented by a file that is responsible for a separate part of preparing Runtime parameters.
-The last step is called [`create_runtime`](https://github.com/kyma-incubator/compass/blob/master/components/kyma-environment-broker/internal/process/provisioning/create_runtime.go).
-It transforms all steps into a request to provision a Runtime.
-The request is sent to the Runtime Provisioner component.
+All data callected in steps are used in the step called [`create_runtime`](https://github.com/kyma-incubator/compass/blob/master/components/kyma-environment-broker/internal/process/provisioning/create_runtime.go) which transforms the data into a request input.
+The request is sent to the Runtime Provisioner component which provisions a Runtime.

 In case of a processing failure, every step can be re-launched multiple times.
 That is why, for each step you should determine a behavior in case of a processing failure.
 It can either:
 - Return an error, which interrupts the entire provisioning process, or